Designing for the “average” user? Turns out, there’s no such thing. The average user doesn’t exist.

 - Belongs to 2 or more races or ethnicities

-- Doesn’t know race or ethnicity
+- Doesn’t know race or ethnicity (or what to select)

 - Skin color comes in a wide range of pigments: very light to very dark (i.e., soap and towel dispenser sensors that don’t recognize dark skin)